Pavan-1997/Terraform_Drift-Detection_Notes/README.md

 2. Configure strict IAM Policies and prevent un-authorized access to AWS.

-3. Setting up Audit Logs (like CloudWatch) if someone performs a manual change using IAM belonging to IAM user but not the Terraform role then integrating with a Lambda function can be configured to trigger notifications
+3. Setting up Audit Logs (like CloudWatch) if someone performs a manual change using IAM belonging to IAM user but not the Terraform role then integrating with a Lambda function can be configured to trigger notifications.